deggs7/urlmark/README.md

 urlmark
 =======

-Generate url info form bookmark which imported from browser.
+Generate url info from bookmark which exported by browser.